List of Deltora Quest characters: Capricons

 Capricons are the Deltora Quest equivalent of Fauns or Satyrs, having the upper body of a human and the lower body of a goat.
 Only one appears in the first book of the third series: Dragon's Nest.
 He is known as Rolf and though he is a friend at first whom Lief, Barda and Jasmine rescue from the Granous, in the end it turns out he was a servant of the Shadow Lord and the guardian of the Sister of the East.
 The Capricons supposedly once lived in a beautiful, rose-pink city named Capra in the far northeast of Deltora.
 Apparently, however, they were greedy and selfish creatures deep down and their city was destroyed by the ruby dragons due to them stealing their eggs to make dragon eggshell lanterns.
-Humans then came and built the city of Broome on the ruins of the place and most Capricons nowadays, though there are only a few, are wandering rogues, like Rolf.
+Humans then came and built the city of Broome on the ruins of the place and most Capricons nowadays live outside the city in the forests, where every evening, they come out to the edge of the city to take the plates of food left for them by Broome's populace.
+The Capricons rely on this entirely, as they do not have any real survival skills, but maintain a prideful hatred and resentment towards humans as a whole, despite the aid and food people give them.
+While most Capricons live near Broome, a few exist who are wandering rogues, like Rolf.